jfmengels/elm-benchmarks/README.md

 so that others can have a go at changing the benchmarks themselves.

 If you find problems in the way some of these benchmarks are done, please open an issue.
-I don't necessarily aim to maintain these benchmarks, but I'm sure I'd learn something!